September 11 Attack: $2.3Trillion Reportedly Missing, New Reports Alleged 9/11 Links With Saudi Arabia

-Disclaimer: Following article has graphic images.
+Disclaimer: Following article contains graphic images.

-It’s been 16 years since the September 11 terror attack and the internet is still providing new conspiracy theories every other day.
-After the carnage of the 9/11 attack, different theories allegedly blamed different powerful government officials and some even reportedly suggested that the government members might have been behind those attacks.
+It’s been 16 years since the September 11 terror attack, and the internet is still providing new conspiracy theories every other day.
+After the carnage of the 9/11 attack, different theories allegedly blamed different powerful government officials, and some even reportedly suggested that the U.S. government might have been behind those attacks.

-As many of our readers know this for a fact that many of these theories can easily be debunked as speculations and nonsense, there are many conspiracy theorists still believes that missing cash of trillion dollars point towards a more sinister side of the attack.
+Of course, these theories can easily be debunked as speculation and nonsense, but there are many conspiracy theorists who still believe that the disappearance of a trillion dollars points to a more sinister side of the attack.

 According to a conspiracy theory, the day before the 9/11 attack, former Secretary of Defense Donald Rumsfeld admitted the Pentagon managed to somehow lose $2.3 trillion from its budget.
-This would have been a massive story during that time but it was completely forgotten the next day as the entire world witnessed the attacks on the Twin Towers.
+This would have been a massive story during that time, but it was completely forgotten the next day as the entire world witnessed the attacks on the Twin Towers.

 “According to some estimates we cannot track $2.3 trillion in transactions,” Rumsfeld admitted.

 Not only this, different conspiracy theorists argued the involvement of the different powerful bodies in the attack.
-Some even spread the fake news that the officials hijacked a plane and crashed it into the Pentagon to destroy all the evidence of the missing $2.3 trillion.
+Some even spread false reports that the officials hijacked a plane and crashed it into the Pentagon to destroy all the evidence of the missing $2.3 trillion.

-A reporter on Now Daily said the following:
+A reporter on Now Daily said the following.

-“We know for a fact the day before September 11 Rumsfeld came out and told us all there was $2.3trillion (£1.72trillion) missing.”
+“We know for a fact the day before September 11 Rumsfeld came out and told us all there was $2.3trillion (£1.72trillion) missing.

 “Accounting offices in the Pentagon were blown up and accounting offices based in New York building in the World Trade Centre were demolished.”